 We have two pipes: sales pipeline and basic customer onboarding.

-We want to create an automation so that, every time a card enters the 'won' phase of our sales pipeline, a new connected card will automatically be created in the 'basic customer onboarding' pipe, saving us the time it would take to create the card manually.
+We want to create an automation so that every time a card enters the 'won' phase of our sales pipeline, a new connected card is automatically created in the 'basic customer onboarding' pipe, saving us the time it would take to create the card manually.

-1. Connection: to make that happen, our first step was creating a connection from the sales pipeline to the onboarding pipe.
-Without the connection, our automation wouldn't work at all.
+- Connection: to make that happen, our first step was creating a connection from the sales pipeline to the onboarding pipe.
+Without the connection, our automation won't work at all.